-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 The televised Yule Log first appeared in 1966, when WPIX in New York needed something to fill the hour before a roller derby game.
 They shot a close-up of a glowing fireplace in Gracie Mansion, where Mayor John Lindsay lived, looped it, and played it for three hours with holiday music.
 The glowing log became a holiday tradition in a city of apartment dwellers who had no fireplaces.
 The Yule Log was canceled in 1989, but was fanned back to life for the first Christmas after 9/11, when New Yorkers craved some familiar comforts.
 Since then, video Yule Logs have been digitally remastered for high definition and this year, a ceaselessly burning 3-D log - that never quite burns down - can be ordered on demand through cable companies.
 Or you could just send out for pizza and watch that while you hum "White Christmas."

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.